tag1consulting/tag1bot/README.md

 The bot records the last message per user posted to any public channel it is in, and responds to `seen foo?` with the details.

+## Convert

+The bot recognizes "convert # FOO to BAR" style requests.
+For example, "convert 1 BTC to USD" or "convert 100 USD to EUR".

+This feature requires that you set up an account on https://currencyapi.com/ and configure the `CURRENCY_API_KEY` environment variable when starting the bot.

 # How To Use

 First, register a new bot in your workspace by clicking `Create New App` at https://api.slack.com/apps.
 Create from scratch.
 You can name your bot whatever you want, `Tag1bot`, `Sea Cow`, `Druplicon`, whatever you prefer!